Las-Vejas/Wind16/README.md

 # Wind16
-A 4x4 macropad, bit backlit keys and a fully square design.
+A 4x4 macropad, with backlit keys and a fully square design.